PaulBratslavsky/strapi-5-next-blog-post/README.md

 BlockRenderer checks the block's __component field (e.g., "blocks.testimonial").

 It finds the corresponding component (TestimonialBlock) in the blocks object.
-It renders the TestimonialBlock component, passing the block as a prop, and the block content is displayed.
+It renders the TestimonialBlock component, passing the block as a prop and displaying the block content.

 This pattern is useful for rendering dynamic content where blocks are of different types, and each type has its own specific rendering logic.

-Nice, now that we have all of our components done, let's add some data to our team member in Strapi's admin panel and then checkout our locally running Next.js app to see our new team member page.
+Nice.
+Now that we have all of our components done let's add some data for our team members in Strapi's admin panel.
+Then, check out our locally running Next.js app to see our new team member page.

 ![Strapi Team Member](/images/033-strapi-team-member.gif)

 ## Conclusion

-In this tutorial covered building a dynamic website using Next.js 14 and Strapi 5,  and we explored the front and backend aspects, making it accessible for beginners.
+This tutorial covered building a dynamic website using Next.js 14 and Strapi 5,  and we explored the front and back aspects, making it accessible for beginners.

 **Topics included:**
 - Creating and styling components.